nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeIdentification.md

 - Datasets:
     - [2014 i2b2 NLP De-id Challenge Dataset]

-### PHI De-identification
+### PHI De-Identification

-The NLP Sandbox Team is still working with the community to identify the specification of this task.
+The NLP Sandbox Team is still working on identifying the specification of this task.

 If you would like to contribute to the development of the specification of this NLP Task (input and output schemas, datasets, baseline methods):

 1. Review the [draft specification of the NLP Sandbox PHI Deidentifier API].
-2. Open a ticket or a Pull Request in the GitHub repository [nlpsandbox/nlpsandbox-schemas].
+2. Open a ticket or a Pull Request in the GitHub repository [nlpsandbox/nlpsandbox-schemas] and describe your suggestion.
-3. Join us on the [NLP Sandbox Discord server] and post your question or suggestion to the channel `#schemas`.
+3. Join us on the [NLP Sandbox Discord Server] and post your question or suggestion to the channel `#schemas`.

-Target Task opening date: Spring 2020
+Target Task Opening Date: Spring 2020

 ### Evaluation